Clifton893/Minima-Kai/_posts/2020-12-03-case-study.md

 Paired together, the colors suit my eccentric personality and zen attitude--and they look great!
 But, I had to use them in accordance with WCAG.

 So I rooted around, and settled on [Google Chrome Green](https://encycolorpedia.com/1aa260).
 Set to a bold weight, the color added a vibrant pop to the website.
-I complimented it with a [lovely huge of pink](https://encycolorpedia.com/ff90b6) I had set aside in my notes (because I do geeky things like that), which I set for the cursor highlight color.
+I complimented it with a [lovely hue of pink](https://encycolorpedia.com/ff90b6) I had set aside in my notes (because I do geeky things like that), which I set for the cursor highlight color.

 ### Takeaways
 I learned a lot about web development over the course of this project.